zsxkib/dia/README.md

 We also provide a [demo page](https://yummy-fir-7a4.notion.site/dia) comparing our model to [ElevenLabs Studio](https://elevenlabs.io/studio) and [Sesame CSM-1B](https://github.com/SesameAILabs/csm).

+- (Update) We have a ZeroGPU Space running!
+Try it now [here](https://huggingface.co/spaces/nari-labs/Dia-1.6B).
+Thanks to the HF team for the support :)
 - Join our [discord server](https://discord.gg/pgdB5YRe) for community support and access to new features.
 - Play with a larger version of Dia: generate fun conversations, remix content, and share with friends. 🔮 Join the [waitlist](https://tally.so/r/meokbo) for early access.